Why Are Dogs Noses Wet?

 Warm, dry, or windy environments can also lead to a dry dog nose.
 Sunburn is also possible, especially in dogs with light-colored coats.

 This is a condition where the skin becomes abnormally thickened, hard, and cracked.
 It is most frequently seen on the nose and paw pads and is more common in brachycephalic breeds (those with short faces such as pugs) and older dogs.
-It can also occur in several disease processes such as distemper.
+It can also occur in several disease processes, such as canine distemper.

 A Sign of Dehydration or a Fever